Copyright Policy Moot 2022

-On March 24 and 25, 2022, the Centre for Law, Technology and Society at the University of Ottawa hosted, virtually, the third edition of the Copyright Policy Mootorganized with Canadian Heritage and Innovation, Science and Economic Development Canada.
+On March 24 and 25, 2022, the Centre for Law, Technology and Society at the University of Ottawa hosted, virtually, the third edition of the Copyright Policy Moot organized with Canadian Heritage and Innovation, Science and Economic Development Canada.

 10 teams from University of Toronto, McGill University, York University, and the University of Ottawa defended policy proposals before public servants from Canadian Heritage and Innovation, Science and Economic Development Canada.